-PAS 27 (Revised), Separate Financial Statements, effective January 1, 2013.
+PAS 27 (Revised), Separate Financial Statements

 The revised standard includes the provisions on separate financial statements that are left after the control provisions of PAS 27 have been included in the new PFRS 10.
-Group has yet to assess the full impact of the amendments and intends to adopt the amendment beginning January 1, 2013.
+This amendment is not applicable on the Group's consolidated financial statements.

-PAS 28 (Revised), Investments in Associates and Joint Ventures, effective January 1, 2013.
+PAS 28 (Revised), Investments in Associates and Joint Ventures

 This revised standard includes the requirements for joint ventures, as well as associates, to be equity accounted following the issue of PFRS 11.
-This amendment will not have an impact on the Group's financial statements.
+This amendment is not currently applicable to the Group's consolidated financial statements.